- Home

 Be sure to drop your courses on the Student Service Centre before the first withdrawal deadline to receive a full refund of any tuition paid and avoid withdrawal standings on your academic record.
 Be mindful of the impact that a break in your studies will have on your eligibility for scholarships, loans, study permit, etc.:

 With the exception of exchange programs administered by UBC Go Global, the Undergraduate Office will not normally allow you to take courses at other universities to fulfill degree requirements (also referred to as a Letter of Permission).
-If you have extraordinary, extenuating circumstances that you think necessitate completion of a course(s) elsewhere, please discuss your situation with an academic advisor.
+If you have extraordinary, extenuating circumstances that you think necessitate completion of a course(s) outside of UBC, please read our eligibility requirements and apply here.

-We usually don’t have capacity in Commerce courses to allow students to retake courses that they have successfully completed.
+We usually don’t have the capacity in Commerce courses to allow students to retake courses that they have successfully completed.
 If you were to repeat a course, both attempts would appear on your academic transcript.
 A higher grade in the second attempt would not replace the first; both grades would be listed on your transcript in the sessions that they were taken.
+Tuition fees will apply.

 Degree requirements